josemss/Utilities/README.md

-# Utilities - A repository with scripts and more.
+# Utilities - R scripts and more.

 ## Data: